Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

 WARNING

-For safety, be sure to read this "user's manual" thoroughly before use, follow it for correct use, and save it so that you can refer back to it at any time.
+For safety, be sure to carefully read this “user's manual” before use, follow it for correct use, and save it so that you can refer back to it at any time.

-The following directions must be always followed in order to prevent personal injuries, physical damages to equipment and the surroundings.
-The directions are classified according to the degree of danger or damage which may occur if the product is used incorrectly.
+The following instructions should always be followed in order to prevent personal injury, damage to equipment or damage to the surroundings.
+The instructions are classified according to the degree of danger or damage which may occur if the product is used incorrectly.

-DANGER - Failure to follow the directions will result in death or serious injury.
+DANGER – Failure to follow the instructions will result in death or serious injury.

-WARNING - Failure to follow the directions could result in death or serious injury.
+WARNING – Failure to follow the instructions could result in death or serious injury.

-CAUTION - Failure to follow the directions could result in personal injury or physical damage to equipment and surroundings.
+CAUTION – Failure to follow the instructions could result in personal injury, or physical damage to equipment and surroundings.

 WARNING